ggrpmnn/pixie/README.md

 ### Acknowledgements

 Thanks to Wizards of the Coast for making such a great game.
 All copyrights are respected and any 5e content is their property.
-Please buy the source books!
+Please buy the source books and support the game!